 These initiatives are aiming to increase the value of the local economy by £4 billion, moving 20,000 more people into work and improving the skills of 48,000 residents.

-Thanks to being recognised by UNESCO twice and its ever growing mark on the British cultural landscape, Bradford’s economy also benefits tremendously from the tourist industry.
+Partially thanks to being recognised by UNESCO twice, as well as developing a growing imprint on the British cultural landscape, Bradford’s economy also benefits largely from the tourist industry.
 Around 9.2 million people come to Bradford each year, and as the city’s reputation grows, so too will the visitor numbers and the city’s tourist economy.
 At present, 91 per cent of all visitors are domestic, but this figure could change as the city’s reputation spreads across the wider world.

-All in all, if you’re interested in the economy of where you’re investing, and let’s face it, you ought to be, then this should attract your attention.
+All in all, if you’re interested in the economy of where you’re investing then this information should attract your attention.
 The local economy is one of the best reasons to invest in Bradford.

 Regeneration and investment in Bradford

-When we wrote about regeneration in this article back in 2016 we spoke about how over £500 million was invested in the city centre with an additional £200 million being placed into the wider district.
-Additionally the Westfield shopping and leisure complex called The Broadway introduced eighty-two new stores to fill the 570,000 sq ft of retail space and over create over 2,000 jobs.
+When we wrote a guide about investing in Bradford back in 2016, we spoke about how over £500 million was invested in the city centre with an additional £200 million being placed into the wider district.
+Additionally, the Westfield shopping and leisure complex, called The Broadway, introduced eighty-two new stores to fill the 570,000 sq ft of retail space and over create over 2,000 jobs.

 - £12m on redeveloping the Odeon cinema.